SysKitTeam/docs-point/docs/storage-management/storage-reports.md

 * **Last 180 Days**; shows the storage trend for a site during this period along with an arrow that signifies the growth or reduction.
 Hovering above it gives you a percentage of how much.
   * By default, the Last 180 Days column is shown on the report, but the following views are also available: **Largest Growth in last 7 days, Largest Growth in last 30 days, Largest Growth in last 90 days**, and **Stale Files - Potential Savings**.
 * **State**; show the state of the site, whether it is active, archived, or other.
-  * Keep in mind that soft deleted and archived sites also count towards your storage usage until they are permanently deleted.
+  * Keep in mind that sites archived via In-place Archive still count towards your active storage usage.
+Sites archived via Microsoft 365 Archive no longer consume your active storage quota and are billed separately.
 * **Storage Limit**; show the storage limit for the site.
 * **% of Limit**; shows the percentage of how close to the storage limit your site is.
 * **Alert on % of Limit**; shows the percentage at which you are alerted of being close to your storage limit.